nuagenetworks/nuage-openstack-audit/README.rst

 Keystone/Neutron access is set up in same way as python keystone/neutron clients are set up, by defining standard OpenStack OS\_* environment variables.

+Next to the standard variables, one can set OS_VERIFY_CA variable to True or False for enabling certificate verification in the SSL communication to OpenStack.
+Defaults to True when not set.
+Note this aligns with the OS client --verify setting.
+Only when set to True, standard variable OS_CACERT will be considered by Audit.

 VSD API access and audit tool configuration is specified using environment variables as specified in the sample file `etc/nuage-openstack-audit.sample.rc`